waynodiablo/Oystercard/bookmark_manager/06_using_data_mapper.md

 * Define DataMapper as a gem for including persistence functionality in Ruby classes ('models')
 * Configure DataMapper to use a Postgres database
 * Embellish a ruby class so that it's persisted into a database via DataMapper (!!!New LO)
+* Construct a data schema within a Ruby model

 ## To complete this challenge, you will need to